numerous-com/numerous-widgets/docs/save_load_widget.md

    - Sets it as the current item
    - Performs a save operation
    - Displays a success message

+When a Rename operation is performed:
+1. The widget shows a rename dialog with the current name pre-filled
+2. Upon confirmation, it calls the `onRename` callback with the item ID and new name
+3. The UI is updated to reflect the new name
+4. A success or error notification is displayed

 The widget handles all UI state management automatically, providing appropriate feedback to the user at each step.